 For More Help or Information

-Katie Kearns conducts workshops for graduate students every fall and spring on how to develop a teaching portfolio.
-Your department may also sponsor portfolio workshops facilitated by the CITL.
-The CITL also maintains a non-circulating collection of portfolios created by graduate students.
+The CITL conducts workshops for graduate students every fall and spring on how to develop a teaching portfolio, and departments may request department-specific workshops as well.
+We also maintain a non-circulating collection of portfolios created by graduate students.
+We can offer similar departmental workshops on teaching portfolios and evidence of teaching excellence for faculty members.